 Disclaimer: Features, pricing, and cover options may change.
 Always verify details directly with the provider before purchasing.
 If you've noticed something incorrect, please let us know.

-Common questions about insuring your Maine Coon cat in New Zealand.
+Common questions about insuring your Maine Coon cat in Australia.

-How much does pet insurance cost for a Maine Coon in NZ?
+How much does pet insurance cost for a Maine Coon in Australia?

-Pet insurance for a Maine Coon in NZ typically costs $40 - $75 per month for comprehensive cover, $25 - $50 per month for mid-tier cover, or $12 - $22 per month for accident-only cover.
-Maine Coons are more expensive to insure than mixed-breed cats due to their larger size and hereditary condition profile.
-Premiums vary depending on your cat's age, location, and chosen provider.
+Pet insurance for a Maine Coon typically costs $42 - $60 per month for comprehensive cover, $26 - $45 for mid-tier, or $10 - $22 for accident-only.
+Maine Coons are among the more expensive cat breeds to insure due to their size and hereditary risks.

 Does pet insurance cover HCM in Maine Coons?